 This is a follow up story for Shannon Mattern.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey there!
 I’m Shannon Mattern and I’ve taught nearly 20,000 online business owners how to DIY their websites and market themselves online (even if they’re not a techie) - and I also help web designers create profitable, sustainable, and scalable web design businesses!